-The GSS program offers regularly scheduled, collaborative study sessions for students enrolled in historically difficult courses.
-In GSS, students get together with their classmates to compare notes, discuss important concepts, work on practice problems, develop study strategies, and test themselves before the professor does.
-Sessions are held for 50 minutes twice a week and are informal—students are encouraged to drop in for as many or as few as they would like.
+The GSS program offers peer-led collaborative study sessions for students enrolled in historically difficult courses.
+In GSS, students get together with classmates to organize notes, discuss important concepts, solve practice problems, develop study strategies, and test themselves before the professor does.
+Sessions are held for 50 minutes twice a week and are informal—students can drop in for as many or as few as they would like.
 For a full schedule of courses and session times, please visit our website.

 GSS Leaders are undergraduate students who previously took their assigned course and earned an A. They attend course lectures for the second time alongside the rest of the class, hearing what they hear and reading what they read.
 To help put everything in perspective, GSS Leaders plan their sessions to guide students through difficult concepts in an active learning environment.